|

 Be advised that we agreed to your request for a month and thereby look forward to your written explanation of the allegations and trust that you will arrange with the Director of the Leadership Division during the week commencing Monday, 11 Junly 1994 to bring your written explanation and at the same time be heard verbally per your request.

-This extension of time will now make it one month one week from 8 June 1994, and it is in our view more than sufficient to allow y exercise your right to b to be heard.
+This extension of time will now make it one month one week from 8 June 1994, and it is in our view more than sufficient to allow you to exercise your right to be heard.

 Yours sincerely